giovanni-iannaccone/eikon/README.md

 - has tried lots of libraries but couldn’t find one that’s easy to use
 - likes building things from scratch
 - is working on a big project like an image viewer or image editor

+## 🤝 Community
+Don’t keep your work to yourself—this community thrives on inspiration, and your project might spark someone else’s next big idea.
+Whether it’s polished or experimental, we’d love to see what you’ve <a href="https://github.com/giovanni-iannaccone/eikon/discussions/7">built with eikon</a>.
+Share your results, ask questions, give feedback, or just drop by to cheer others on.
+Every contribution adds to the creative energy here!

 ## 🔭 Learn
 Read <a href="/docs/">documentation</a> to learn more about eikon implementation and how to properly use it in your C++ project.